nahhoj/SAP-CPI-Groovy-Script/README.md

 This extension contributes the following settings:

+* `groovy.java.home`: Path to the JDK folder (you don’t need to install it, just specify where the JDK is located).
-* `sapCpiGroovy.groovyPath`: Path to the Groovy installation.
+* `groovy.groovy.home`: Path to the Groovy folder.
-* `sapCpiGroovy.enableLogging`: Enable or disable logging for script execution.
-* `sapCpiGroovy.debugMode`: Enable debug mode for detailed output.

-## Known Issues

-- Some complex SAP CPI-specific libraries may not behave exactly as in the cloud environment.
-- Ensure correct Java and Groovy setup to avoid compatibility issues.
+* `groovy.classpath`: Paths to external libraries (JAR files).
+* `groovy.keystore.path`: Path to the JKS file.
+* `groovy.keystore.password`: Password for the JKS file.

 ## Release Notes